-RELATING TO TAXATION -- PROPERTY SUBJECT TO TAXATION
+RELATING TO TAXATION - PROPERTY SUBJECT TO TAXATION

-This act would authorize cities and towns to tax real and/or personal property owned, leased or operated in whole or in part by any nonprofit institution of higher education currently exempt by charter, general, or public law.
+This act would authorize cities and towns to tax real and/or personal property owned, leased or operated in whole or in part by any nonprofit institution of higher education or nonprofit hospital currently exempt by charter, general, or public law.

-This act would take effect upon passage and apply to real and tangible property evaluations performed on December 31, 2017 and all future assessments.
+This act would take effect upon passage and apply to property taxes due and payable for calendar year 2019.